go-aah/docs/anatomy-aah-application.md

 ### The `views` directory (Not applicable to API application)

-The `views` directory contains application view templates. aah framework supports partial inheritance with Go template engine, [know more](views.html).
+The `views` directory contains application view templates. aah supports partial inheritance with Go template engine, [know more](views.html).
 There are three main directories:

   * `common` - Common view template files, it can be imported to any page template via `import` or `include` template func.
   * `layouts` - Application view layout template files.
 You can have as many you want.